 My children are my greatest mirror and still remind me of when I am not listening to them.
 They know.
 They are my greatest teachers.

-If you are struggling with your kids not listening and you are not signed up to my newsletter, don’t forget to sign up HERE.
-Next week, I’ll be talking about how you can put this into practice.
-This is where the rubber meets the road!
+If you are struggling with your kids not listening or have any other challenges, and you are not signed up to my newsletter, sign up HERE.

 PS.
 If you would like to join The Conscious Parent Community private group on Facebook, please hop over to the link HERE and join me.
 I provide support and advice all year long, for free!